dinbror/blazy/README.md

 ## CHANGELOG
 ### v 1.0.3 (2013/8/27) ###
-* Added new option, 'loadedClass'.
+* Added new option, `loadedClass`.
 Classname an image will get when loaded.
 * Added support for horizontal lazy loading.
 * Reduced throttle time for validate.